Exo-MDR-CD2000/CRUD-PoetryDB-Week-12/README.md

     ```sh
     json-server --watch db/db.json
     ```
-    - The above command should be run inside the project repository.
+    - The above command should be run inside the root of the project repository.
 1. **Test the page in your web browser**